-(a) Welcomed the report of the Regional Committee of United Nations Global Geospatial Information Management for Europe and its leadership of the working group on global fundamental geospatial data, and noted the progress in addressing the issues relating to global fundamental geospatial data themes;
+(a) Welcomed the report and leadership of the Working Group on Fundamental Data under the guidance of UN-GGIM: Europe, and noted the progress in addressing the issues relating to global fundamental geospatial data themes.

-(b) Encouraged Member States and regional committees to continue to interact with the working group in its work on determining fundamental geospatial data themes and to participate further in the discussions in order to develop agreement on a minimum set of global fundamental geospatial data themes, giving particular consideration to the special needs of developing countries to be able to measure and monitor the goals of the 2030 Agenda for Sustainable Development and the Sendai Framework for Disaster Risk Reduction 2015-2030;

-(c) Took note of the working group's efforts to produce a draft minimum list of fundamental geospatial data themes and to arrive at a commonly agreed high-level approach and description of each theme and its prioritization for consideration by the Committee of Experts at its seventh session, with the possibility of taking global agreement on these data themes forward at an appropriate time;
+- (b) Encouraged Member States and regional committees to continue to interact with the Working Group on their work on determining fundamental geospatial data themes, and to participate further in the discussions in order to develop agreement for a minimum set of global fundamental geospatial data themes.
+Particular consideration should be taken of the special needs of developing countries to be able to measure and monitor the goals of the 2030 Agenda and Sendai Framework. - (c) Took note of the Working Group's efforts to produce a draft minimum list of fundamental geospatial data themes, to arrive at a commonly agreed high level approach and description of each theme and its prioritization, for the consideration by the Committee of Experts at its seventh session, and with the possibility of taking global agreement on these data themes forward at an appropriate time. - (d) Affirmed the view of the Working Group that national and regional fundamental geospatial data themes initiatives be the basis for developing agreement to a set of global fundamental geospatial data themes, and noted the need to ensure to keep efforts technical in nature so as to not raise political concerns. - (e) Noted the suggestions to consider the need to better define 'fundamental data', their harmonization, definitions and prioritization at multiple spatial and temporal scales, and what role they play. - (f) Noted the importance of the availability of global Second Administrative Level Boundary data for countries and encouraged Member States to continue to contribute to the SALB project. - (g) Noted the need for land cover and its measurement as a fundamental data theme, due to its cross-cutting importance to many areas of environmental monitoring and reporting, particularly in light of the SDGs, and that such data is not readily and consistently available in both geographic scope and classifications, and that the UN-GGIM and GEO Secretariats consider preparing a joint strategy for progressing the development of this theme.

-&lt;sup>4 General Assembly resolution 69/283, annex II.

-(d) Affirmed the view of the working group that national and regional fundamental geospatial data themes initiatives should be the basis for developing agreement on a set of global fundamental geospatial data themes, and noted the need to ensure that efforts are kept technical in nature so as not to raise political concerns;

-(e) Noted the suggestions to consider the need to better define "fundamental data", their harmonization, definitions and prioritization at multiple spatial and temporal scales, and to define what role they play;

-(f) Also noted the importance of the availability of global Second Administrative Level Boundaries data for countries, and encouraged Member States to continue to contribute to the Second Administrative Level Boundaries project;

-(g) Further noted the need for land cover and its measurement as a fundamental data theme, owing to its cross-cutting importance to many areas of environmental monitoring and reporting, particularly in the light of the Sustainable Development Goals, and that such data are not readily and consistently available in terms of both geographic scope and classifications, and that the secretariats of the United Nations Global Geospatial Information Management and the Group on Earth Observations are considering the preparation of a joint strategy for progressing the development of this theme.

-Trends in national institutional arrangements in geospatial information management
+Decision 6/104: Trends in national institutional arrangements in geospatial information management